-In part 2 of this article series we discussed the ways the foot can have a big impact on all the joints above and cause various forms of running injuries.
+Many runners who make their way to our Austin-area physical therapy clinic are looking to understand why they struggle with recurring injuries.
+In part 2 of this article series on running injuries, we discussed the ways the foot can have a big impact on all the joints above and cause various running injuries.

 In part 3 below, we will discuss the critical role of the hips and pelvis, and their importance to running without pain and injury.